 Fill this collar with ice and keep your dog’s body temp down while you’re out in the sun or stuck inside a stuffy apartment.
 Yes, you can wear one too.

-Soak this RuffWear coat in cold water, wring it out, then put it on your dog.
+Soak this coat in cold water, wring it out, then put it on your dog.
 Keeps them cool as the water evaporates and it protects them from the sun.
 RuffWear also makes a similar coat.

 Keep your dog busy and cool for hours with this hunk o’ ice and toys.
 Perfect for shelter dogs in outdoor kennels.
 You can also make one with stuff around the house.
 Learn how from Animal Farm Foundation here.